TurboB/yast/README.md

  # The minimum lap time between two rounds
  MinimumLapTime: 2500

- # TrackCurrentOutput defines a WiringPi GPIO for switching the Track
+ # TrackCurrentOutput defines a lgpio or WiringPi GPIO for switching the Track
  # Power while panic/error and end of race
  # -1 means not used
  # also only one for all is possible by usage of the first
- TrackPowerOutput1: 4
+ TrackPowerOutput1: 23
- TrackPowerOutput1: 5
+ TrackPowerOutput1: 24
  TrackPowerOutput1: -1
  TrackPowerOutput1: -1